Van Dyke Parks: Waronker collaborations and Song Cycle

 Upon release, Song Cycle elicited positive reviews from critics associated with the New Journalism movement, but yielded confusion from retailers, radio programmers, and the label's marketing staff.
-To address poor sales, the company, without consulting Parks, launched an unconventional ad campaign—initiated by Creative Services director Stan Cornyn—declaring the album a commercial flop.
+To address poor sales, the company, without consulting Parks, launched an unconventional ad campaign declaring the album a commercial flop.
 According to Parks, "there was every expectation that the recording costs would be recovered, and they were, within three years."
-(Note: Cornyn ensured that tracks from Song Cycle and Parks' commercial scoring work, such as compositions for Ice Capades and Datsun advertisements, later appeared on Warner Bros.' mail-order Loss Leader series through the 1970s.
+(Note: Creative Services director Stan Cornyn, who initiated the campaign, later ensured that tracks from Song Cycle and Parks' commercial scoring work, such as compositions for Ice Capades and Datsun advertisements, later appeared on Warner Bros.' mail-order Loss Leader series through the 1970s.
 These commercial scores were among the earliest recordings that employed a Moog Synthesizer.)

 We didn't know whom we were selling Ry [Cooder] or Randy [Newman] to, it was strictly on a wing and a prayer, but we did our darnedest to sell them anyway.